ninacchen/microsoft-365-docs/microsoft-365/compliance/set-up-compliance-boundaries.md

 - Search permissions filters aren't applied to Exchange public folders.

+- Searching **all** SharePoint sites and attempting to export **unindexed items** with search hits or individually when the executing user has a search permission filter filter (cmdlet ComplianceSecurityFilter) applied to their account is not supported.
+An error message would appear when option 2 or 3 is selected under [export output options](/microsoft-365/compliance/export-search-results#step-1-prepare-search-results-for-export) when the executing user has a search permission filter applied and trying to export from all SharePoint locations and specify unindexed items.

+  - *"Unable to execute the task.
+Reason: The scope options UnindexedItemsOnly or BothIndexedandUnindexedItems are not allowed when the executing user has a compliance security filter applied”* error indicates you’re running into this issue.

 ## More information

 - If a mailbox is de-licensed or soft-deleted, Azure AD attributes are no longer synchronized to the mailbox.
 If a hold was placed on the mailbox when it was deleted, the content preserved in the mailbox is still subject to a compliance boundary or search permissions filter based on the last time the Azure AD attributes were synchronized before the mailbox was deleted.